Cleveland Clinic logo

 Advertisement

-CPR can save a person’s life if they receive it right after going into cardiac arrest.
-CPR can keep blood moving through a person’s body.
+CPR can save your life if you receive it right after going into cardiac arrest.
+CPR keeps blood moving through your body.
 This may prevent organ damage, like cerebral hypoxia.

-Some people with certain preexisting health conditions might not experience the same benefits from CPR, depending on how sick they are before they go into cardiac arrest.
-If you have a significant or severe medical condition, consider speaking with a healthcare provider you trust about what your recovery or outlook might look like if you needed CPR.
+Some people with certain preexisting health conditions might not experience the same benefits from CPR.
+It depends on how sick you are before you go into cardiac arrest.
+Consider speaking with a healthcare provider you trust about what your recovery or outlook might look like if you needed CPR.

 Recovery and Outlook